Skip to main content

 Find Solo Time on Group Trips

 A family reunion, bachelor party, or weekend getaway group agenda doesn't always have to be your agenda.
-One thing rings true on group trips, especially family reunions.
 There can be a lot of hanging out time or slower pace in doing things to accommodate for the slowest group member and herding the troops.
 After a couple of days, finding ways to get some personal space is just fine.
 Good friends or family should understand.
-Many will likely copycat your actions (or have already scheduled solo time for themselves).
+Many will likely copy your actions (or have already scheduled solo time for themselves).
 It's quite natural.

 So, take that leap.
-Get the most out of any group vacation by returning relaxed (not revved) using these tips, ideas, and resources.
+Get the most out of any group vacation by returning relaxed using these tips, ideas, and resources:

-6. Books: Most people bring books for plane rides, down time between transfers, and down time in general.
+4. Read: Many people bring books for plane rides, down time between transfers, and down time in general.
 A basic for down time which can double as nap time if you read with sunglasses (no one will be the wiser if you position your book and head on a pillow just so).
 How about books with Sudoko, crossword puzzles, and other mind games?
 Or are you the trashy romance novel type?
 John Grisham or Michael Crichton fanatic?
-See also Gadling's recommendation of classic books available in audio format for iPods.
+Likewise offers many great book lists for travelers including this list of "books to inspire you to explore the world."

 Any other ways to step aside from group gatherings to recharge with solo time?